cloudmesh-community/book/chapters/class/516/quicktips.md

 and time schedules.
 To be most flexible and address all students there are two different ways on how you can take this class.

+* Way 1: *Chronological order.* The lecture notes are ordered chronological.
+Thus you can follow our lecture also in chronological order.

-* Way 1: *Free form.* Here you simply look at the Syllabus table for the semester and identity whatever section you feel like reading (when it becomes available).
+* Way 2: *Free form.* Here you simply look at the Syllabus table for the semester and identity whatever section you feel like reading (when it becomes available).
 However, make sure you conduct our weekly **Lab activities**.

-* Way 2: *Chronological order.* The lecture notes are ordered chronological.
-Thus you can follow our lecture also in chronological order.

-Please note that we have set aside a recommended set of weekly Lab activities.
+Please note that we have set aside regular Lab activities.
 The activities are pass-fail and will be integrated into your grade.
 You are certainly allowed to work ahead, but please be aware that based on feedback and observation, we may make modifications to the Labs.

 Typically,  Lab activities are supposed to be completed within one week as it alerts us of problems, you might have that we can then address.
-This assures us that we know you will have no issues with your project.
+Labs assure us that we know you will have no issues with your project.

 Lab activities will not receive any credit if you are a residential student, and the activity has not been completed within one week.